tunguz/ML_Resources/README.md

 GitHub Repo with various ML/AI/DS resources that I find useful.
 I'll populate it with links to articles, libraries, and other resources that I come across.

+## General ML Resources

+* How to avoid machine learning pitfalls: a guide for academic researcher: https://arxiv.org/pdf/2108.02497.pdf

 ## Tabular Data ML

 ### General